verana-labs/verifiable-trust-vpr-spec/spec.md

   - call [MOD-TD-MSG-1] to reduce trust deposit of `applicant_participant.corporation_id` by `applicant_participant.op_current_deposit`
   - set `applicant_participant.op_current_deposit` to 0.

 If `applicant_participant.op_state` was set to TERMINATED (i.e. `applicant_participant.op_exp` was null so validation never completed), call [[MOD-DE-MSG-6]](#mod-de-msg-6-revoke-vs-operator-authorization) Revoke VS Operator Authorization with `participant_id = applicant_participant.id` to remove any disabled authorization record created at [[MOD-PP-MSG-1]](#mod-pp-msg-1-start-participant-op).
 The call is a no-op if no record exists.
-If `applicant_participant.op_state` was set back to VALIDATED, no VSOA changes are needed (the existing record's `expiration` remains at the value set by the previous successful validation).
+If `applicant_participant.op_state` was set back to VALIDATED, no VSOA changes are needed (the record is unchanged: its operation-budget cycle keeps running, and the aggregate fee allowance still reflects the entry, which is still an [[ref: active participant]]).

 #### [MOD-PP-MSG-7] Create Root Participant